-Figure 51.
+Figure 47.
 Installing the coin-cell battery

 - 1. Adhere the coin-cell battery on to the coin-cell battery slot on the palm-rest assembly. - 2.
-Route the coin-cell battery cable through the routing guides on the palm-rest assembly. - 3.
 Connect the coin-cell battery cable to the coin-cell battery cable connector (RTC1) on the system board.

 - 1. Install the assembly-inner frame.

-- 2. Install the plastic filler, if applicable.

-- 3. Install the battery.
+- 2. Install the battery.

-- 4. Install the 4G WWAN card or 5G WWAN card, as applicable.
+- 3. Install the 4G WWAN card or 5G WWAN card, as applicable.

-- 5. Install the wireless card.
+- 4. Install the wireless card.

-- 6. Install the base cover.
+- 5. Install the base cover.

-- 7. Install the SIM card.
+- 6. Install the SIM card.

-- 8. Follow the procedure in After working inside your computer.
+- 7. Follow the procedure in After working inside your computer.